-Finally, while some parks, especially smaller and more remote units, appear to be underutilized, larger parks and those within reach of metropolitan areas are in danger of being appreciated perhaps a bit too much.
+Finally, while some parks, especially smaller and historical barriers.
+The National Park and more remote units, appear to be underutilized, larger parks and those within reach of metropolitan areas are in danger of being appreciated perhaps a bit too much.
 The previously unthinkable is now on the table.
 The National Park Service and individual parks are increasingly called on to manage congestion or even limit visitation to the capacity of park facilities and of the resources.
 Park-specific approaches seem appropriate, depending on visitation levels, threats to resources, and financial means.